JunePrimavera/JunePrimavera/README.md

 Your local chaotic trans girl.

 I work with machine learning and Minecraft modding, I usually opt for Rust in my projects.
 Jack of all trades master of none.
-The best place to contact me is via my [discord server]() or send me an email at anything@sillyjune.xyz
+The best place to contact me is via my [discord server](https://discord.com/invite/Z5ce89vdVt) or send me an email at anything@sillyjune.xyz.
+I like to draw when not developing something.

 Actively working on 2 open source projects;